queuemail/docs-and-examples/api-limitations.md

 - You can only use your SMTP servers or 3rd party SMTP servers (Google, Outlook, etc.).
 No access to Queuemail.dev professional SMTP severs.
 - Logs (if activated) are removed by 30 days.
 - Data are hosted in our data infraestructure.
 No access to configure your own infraestructure (database).
-- Normal queue processing (no priority for send email faster).
+- Normal queue processing (no priority for send emails faster).

 #### For **professional use** we can offer a custom solution removing these limits: